 PACE is NOT A Secret

-The problem with the ads promoting PACE financing as a special finance program for self-employed business owners is that PACE is not a program designed for self-employed homeowners.
+PACE is not a program designed for self-employed homeowners.
 The ability of someone to qualify for PACE financing is based on the equity of their home and not on their income or credit.
 Many people benefit from the qualification standards of PACE, not just self-employed homeowners.
-And again, many self-employed homeowners do not qualify because they do not have equity in their home.
+Many self-employed homeowners do not qualify because they do not have equity in their homes.